-- 1. The Emergency Operations Plan (EOP) will be exercised at least twice per year with at least 4 months between exercises.
-Actual activation, if documented and evaluated, may be substituted for exercises. - One exercise per year will include coordination with community response groups and an influx of volunteer or paper victims from an external source.
-If paper or simulated victims are used, at least once in every four years, actual movement of victims and supplies is required to comply with TJC standards and Standardized Emergency Management System requirements. - Additionally, each facility Fire Drill scenario is two-fold, including an Internal Disaster component.
-This provides an efficient method of exercising and assessing our ability to implement the internal disaster plans on all shifts, each quarter. - 3.
-All exercises are documented, evaluated, recommendations made, actions tracked, and information used in subsequent exercises. - 4.
-Exercise scenarios will include the following situations: - a.
-External emergency. - b.
-Internal emergency. - c.
-Internal/External emergency with the following possible scenarios (with simulation as appropriate): - 1) Total facility evacuation. - 2) Alternative care site. - 3) Alternative source for essential utilities. - 4) Emergency communications system. - 5) Radioactive or chemical isolation and decontamination (if appropriate).
+- A. The Emergency Operations Plan (EOP) will be exercised at least twice per year with at least four [4] months between exercises.
+Actual activation, if documented and evaluated, may be substituted for exercises. - B. One exercise per year will include coordination with community response groups and an influx of volunteer or paper victims from an external source.
+If paper or simulated victims are used, at least once in every four years, actual movement of victims and supplies is required to comply with TJC standards and Standardized Emergency Management System requirements.

+Additionally, each facility Fire Drill scenario is two-fold, including an Internal Disaster component.
+This provides an efficient method of exercising and assessing our ability to implement the internal disaster plans on all shifts, each quarter.

+- C. All exercises are documented, evaluated, recommendations made, actions tracked, and information used in subsequent exercises. - D. Exercise scenarios will include the following situations: - 1.
+External emergency. - 2.
+Internal emergency. - 3.
+Internal/External emergency with the following possible scenarios: - a.
+Total facility evacuation. - b.
+Alternative care site. - c.
+Alternative source for essential utilities. - d.
+Emergency communications system. - e.
+Radioactive or chemical isolation and decontamination [if appropriate].